PlanterApp/planter_blog/content/posts/transform-your-garden-with-cover-crops/index.md

 #### Timing of termination

 Cover crops should be terminated before they set seed or become too mature.
 This ensures that they do not compete with your vegetable plants for resources or become a nuisance.
 The best time to terminate a cover crop is when it begins to flower.
-At this stage most cover crops begin to put all of their resources into seed creation and terminating them at this stage helps to ensure they will not regrow.
+At this stage most cover crops begin to dedicate a lot of their resources into seed creation and terminating them at this point helps to ensure they will not regrow.

 #### Termination methods

 There are 3 main methods for terminating cover crops which are mowing, tilling, or winter kill.
 The first two are referred to as mechanical termination and the last is simply using the cold winter temperatures to terminate crops for you.
-If your area receives sufficiently cold winter weather, winter kill is a viable option for certain types of cover crops however if you live in a place where it does not get cold enough to kill your cover crop then you will need to use mechanical termination.
+If your area receives sufficiently cold winters, winter kill is a viable option for you.
+However if you live in a place where winters usually do not get cold enough to kill your cover crop, or it can withstand very cold temperatures like crimson clover, then you will need to use mechanical termination in the spring.

 #### Incorporation into the soil